Youth and Cities

 Youth are in the most productive times of their lives can leverage the “urban advantage”, a concept relating to the abundance of goods, services such as health, recreation and education, amenities, and opportunities found in cities.
 No country has achieved any level of prosperity without urbanization; cities account for approximately 70% of global GDP, and as much as 55% of the GDP in low-income countries.
 It is anticipated that 80% of future economic growth will take place in cities.
 With youth globally being the best educated in history, they are well positioned to leverage.

-One-stop model for urban youth development
+One-Stop Youth Centres for urban youth development

 Though youth are vital to the prosperity of cities in the developing world, they still face many barriers — most notably underemployment and unemployment, and a lack of access to basic services such as healthcare and education — which prevent them from reaching their potential.
 UN-Habitat has worked with cities globally to overcome these barriers through the development of programmes that achieve three key objectives: